electron-userland/spectron/README.md

 #### mainProcess

 The `mainProcess` property is an alias for `require('electron').remote.process`.

 It provides you access to the main process's [process](https://nodejs.org/api/process.html) global.

-So if you wanted to get the `argv` for the main process you would do:
+So if you wanted to get the `argv` for the main process in your tests you would
+do:

 ```js
 app.mainProcess.argv().then(function (argv) {